tamizhvendan/personal-website/src/blog/marketplace-middleware/configuring-logging-using-timbre.md

 (s/def ::level #{:info :warn :debug :error :fatal})
 ```

-<span class="callout">1</span> As the name indicates, the `parent-id` represents the `id` of an event which resulted in the event in question.
+<1> As the name indicates, the `parent-id` represents the `id` of an event which resulted in the event in question.

-<span class="callout">2</span> An event name is a namespaced keyword.
+<2> An event name is a namespaced keyword.
 We'll discuss it more in the upcoming blog posts.

 To model the timestamp of the event, we are going to take advantage of the fact our Client works on IST(+05:30) timezone and all their transactions are on IST.